 As they walked Revak kept his blade ready and his shield up.
 Lydia covered his back, her torch lighting the hall and making the walls dance with their own shadows.
 The walls were lined with multiple little hubs, each containing a standing draugr.
 None of them were moving now, but they stayed as quiet as possible lest they wake the sleeping dead.

 They followed the hall into a small chamber.
 An altar sat in the middle, and door on the opposite side of the room lead to yet another hall and beyond.
-Slowly, they made their way across the room.
-Revak froze when he heard a soft click coming from behind him; he turned and saw Lydia’s face had turned white.
-Then he heard a growling coming from the hall they’d just passed.
+They made their way across the room slowly.
+Revak froze when he heard a soft click coming from behind him.
+He turned and saw Lydia's face had turned white.
+Then he heard a growling coming from the hall they'd just passed.
 Lydia turned and now Revak could see a silhouette in the frame of the hall.

 "Thanks," Lydia murmured.

 Revak smiled, "You get my back, I get yours right?"
 She returned his smile.

 They followed the next tunnel which happened to lead to the central chamber.
 A waterfall could be heard across the large cavern like chamber, stairs lead to a large wall and altar that loomed above.
 If this Dragonstone is anywhere, Revak thought, it's there.
 Lydia followed him as he climbed the stairs.
 There was a pedestal, a sarcophagus, and of course a large curved wall with some sort of carvings.
 Curious, Revak approached the wall.
 The language written on it definitely wasn't Common.
 The language of the dragon's covered the wall.
 Most of it was unrecognizable to Revak, except for three words Revak recognized as a Shout he once knew very well.

 Fus ro dah.